mfmceneaney/hipopy/docs/source/start.rst

 Installation
 ------------

-To install with pip:
+You can install using pip

 .. code-block:: sh

    pip install hipopy
-   ...

 Or you can install from source following the directions on the `GitHub page <https://github.com/mfmceneaney/hipopy.git>`_.